 If you are frustrated of dealing with your full sized oven and want something more convenient then a modern countertop oven may be just what you are looking for.
 Sure, they can make toast, but you might be surprised with just how capable today’s toaster ovens have become.
-From cookies to full course meals, this small appliance can truly change the way that you cook.
+From cookies to full course meals, this one small kitchen appliance can truly change the way that you cook.

-The following toaster oven reviews should have something for everyone across all types of personal budgets.
+Our reviews and ratings should have something for everyone across all types of personal budgets.
 We have poured over most of the online rankings and customer feedback that we could find to bring you the best rated toaster ovens on the market.
 Whether you need something to cook a full meal for your family or you just want something to reheat dinner and make frozen pizza, we have you covered.

 Let’s find you the best toaster oven for your kitchen.
 Here is a quick rundown of some of the models that receive the highest scores from owners in 2021.